 Overview

-To accommodate future growth and development in the area east of Zion National Park, the Utah Department of Transportation (UDOT) has completed the East Zion Roundabout and Improvement Project, that included:
+To accommodate future growth and development in the area east of Zion National Park, the Utah Department of Transportation (UDOT) completed the East Zion Roundabout and Improvement Project, which included:

 As much as possible, improvements were designed to harmonize with the surrounding environment.